 I love to sit at the window and watch the cotton-wool fluffiness of the clouds; the tiny ships like small dots in the vast expanse of ocean; the patchwork quilt of dry brown desert interrupted by blocks of verdant lushness; the reflection of the sun on the metal of the aeroplane.
 I can spend hours lost in the thoughts each scene evokes.

-Then turning away from the window there are the faces of the others travelling to the same destination; a compendium of life’s stories compounded into one small space for this particular moment in time, yet barely a story shared.
+Then turning away from the window there are the faces of the others travelling to the same destination; a collection of life’s stories compounded into one small space for this particular moment in time, yet barely a story shared.

 When we travel these days we have become so disconnected from the actual journey and from those who are journeying with us.
 Our eyes are focussed on screens which seem to capture our attention so much more than even the pages of a book.